 Uses For clorazepate

-Clorazepate is used to relieve symptoms of anxiety and alcohol withdrawal. clorazepate may also be used to treat partial seizures.
+Clorazepate is used to relieve symptoms of anxiety and alcohol withdrawal. clorazepate may also be used with other medicines to treat partial seizures.

 Clorazepate is a benzodiazepine.
 Benzodiazepines belong to the group of medicines called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.